marcrobledo/super-game-boy-border-converter/README.md

 - each tile includes the 16 colors that make up each palette
 - the rest of the image is the border itself

-By attaching an image like this to the SGB Converter, you are providing how exactly the three palettes will be, so the Converter does not need to run the random algorithm.
-If your border tiles can be assigned to any of those three palettes, your border won't lose any color information.
+By attaching an image like this to the SGB Converter, you are providing information on how exactly the three palettes will be, so the Converter does not need to run the random algorithm.
+If all your border tiles match any of those three palettes, your border won't lose any color information.